eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/c-wallet-unit-attestation.md

 ### 3.1 Use cases

-The functional requirements described above can be summarised in two use cases related to WUA:
+The functional requirements described above can be summarised in two use cases related to the WUA:

 - Use case 1 - Authenticity of the Wallet Unit: Many different entities in the EUDI Wallet ecosystem will need to verify the authenticity of a Wallet Unit, including its revocation status.
 These entities include PID Providers, Attestation Providers, and Relying Parties and other Wallet Units (for Wallet-to-Wallet interaction).
 This use case can be supported by basic meta information in the WUA, i.e. a revocation handle and a signature from the Wallet Provider.
 - Use case 2 - Capabilities and keys of the Wallet Unit: Certain entities in the EUDI Wallet ecosystem (i.e. PID Providers and Attestation Providers) will need additional information on top of what is provided by use case 1.
 This information includes descriptions of the capabilities of the individual Wallet Unit, i.e. information on the WSCA/WSCD used.

 Privacy is an issue in relation to WUA and entities should be restricted to Use case 1, unless they have an actual need for Use case 2.
 In practice, this means Relying Parties and other Wallet Units must not be allowed access to the information in the WUA suitable for Use case 2.
 Furthermore, the WUA should be treated as any other attestation with regard to privacy, i.e., the discussions and solutions of [Topic A - Privacy Risks and Mitigations] also apply for WUA.

 Use case 2 can be achieved by implementing the WUA as a revocable signature on a public key, issued by the Wallet Provider.
 Additionally the WUA should contain relevant information on the Wallet Unit capabilities, including the properties of the WSCD/WSCA.
 These attributes must also be signed by the Wallet Provider and may be used to provide additional trust in the Wallet Unit.
 The signed attributes and public key (i.e. the WUA), may be seen as an attestation and can utilise other attestation specific requirements from the ARF if beneficial.

 Use case 1 can be achieved similarly to Use case 2, except the WUA would not contain additional information/attributes on the Wallet Unit capabilities.